userbradley/documentation.breadnet.co.uk/docs/kb/linux-cli/always-restart-service-after-failure-systemd.md

 RestartSec=3
 ```

-You can tweak `RestartSec` how ever you want
+You can tweak `RestartSec` however you want

 ## Reload the System